Fully Loaded (2000): Main event matches

 The main event was a standard wrestling match for the WWF Championship.
 The Rock defended the title against Chris Benoit.
 The title could change hands on a disqualification.
-Benoit and Shane McMahon taunted Rock by coming to the ring with his shirt and sunglasses.
-Rock and Benoit wrestled in a back and forth match, with both men attacking each other with several maneuvers.
-Benoit eventually performed a diving headbutt on Rock, but was hurt and was unable to go and attempt a pinfall.
-This allowed Rock to perform a spinebuster and The People's Elbow on Benoit, but McMahon distracted the referee, allowing Benoit to kick out at 2.
-Benoit continued to attack Rock until Rock brought a chair into the ring to attack Benoit but dropped it.
+Benoit and Shane McMahon taunted The Rock by coming to the ring with his shirt and sunglasses.
+The Rock and Benoit wrestled in a back-and-forth match, with both men attacking each other with several maneuvers.
+Benoit eventually performed a diving headbutt on The Rock, but was hurt and was unable to go and attempt a pinfall.
+This allowed The Rock to perform a spinebuster and The People's Elbow on Benoit, but McMahon distracted the referee, allowing Benoit to kick out at 2.
+Benoit continued to attack The Rock until The Rock brought a chair into the ring to attack Benoit but dropped it.
 However, McMahon brought another chair into the ring and hit the referee with it.
-Rock mocked Benoit by applying the Crippler Crossface and Benoit tapped out to the hold.
-However, as the referee recovered, he disqualified Rock because he did not see McMahon hitting him with the chair, and assumed that Rock had hit him with the chair instead.
+The Rock mocked Benoit by applying the Crippler Crossface and Benoit tapped out to the hold.
+However, as the referee recovered, he disqualified The Rock because he did not see McMahon hitting him with the chair, and assumed that The Rock had hit him with the chair instead.
 As a result, Benoit controversially won the title, but WWF Commissioner Mick Foley came out and restarted the match.
-Rock and Benoit continued to battle each other until Rock performed a Rock Bottom to win the match and thus retaining the WWF Championship.
+The Rock and Benoit continued to battle each other until The Rock performed a Rock Bottom to win the match and thus retaining the WWF Championship.